magiccodingman/Magic.EntityFramework.Scaffolding/README.md

 ```

 This example demonstrates how to create a new `SampleTable` object, populate its properties, and use the `Add` method provided by the auto-generated `SampleTableRepository` to save the record to the database.

-Note that all the of following examples do include all the syntax available as bulk operations are added, but the goal here is to give you a general idea of how this works.

 ## Updating a record